Dip.Couns, MBACP, Ebb & Flow Counselling Cornwall

 What I can Offer

 As a Person Centred counsellor I believe we can all reach our true potential, given the right conditions.
 However sometimes, when we encounter difficult or painful life experiences and relationships, we lose our way.
 I believe there is always an explanation for how and why we find ourselves at certain points and places in our lives.
 By understanding key events that have happened to us and looking at our relationships we can start to make sense of our own story, accept and grow.

 " The curious paradox is that when I accept myself just as I am, then I change."
 (Carl Rogers, On Becoming a Person: Therapist's View of Psychotherapy)

 The therapeutic relationship is at the heart of my practice.
 I will offer you acceptance, warmth and understanding and try to see things from your perspective.
 Having the time and space to explore your history, relationships and feelings, can often help us feel we have been seen, listened to and heard.
 Your experiences are valid and you are important.
 Therapy is not a straight line, the natural Ebb & Flow can sometimes feel like one step forward and two steps back.
-I will be by your side through it all.
+I will be by your side as we move through the therapeutic process.

 By offering a compassionate and supportive safe space I have watched many clients flourish.
 I will be honest and genuine with you.
 However your story unfolds during our work together, there is no judgement.
 Sometimes life gets messy; we make mistakes, we hurt ourselves and we hurt others.
 I will accept your flaws and be humbled by your trust.
 As a member of the British Association of Counselling and Psychotherapy (BACP), I follow their Ethical Framework and I am bound by confidentiality.